Public Outreach Canada

 Public Outreach Canada has been hired to raise funds for charities such as Amnesty International and the Canadian Red Cross.
 Public Outreach Canada has its head offices in Vancouver with a national recruitment centre in Toronto.
 It fundraises in Victoria, Vancouver, Calgary, Montreal, Quebec City, Toronto, Ottawa, Kitchener and Halifax.
-A branch in the United States, Public Outreach Fundraising operates in Boston, San Francisco, Oakland and Los Angeles.
-Public Outreach Australia New Zealand is based in Melbourne, Australia and Auckland New Zealand, and operates in every major city across both countries, as well as regional areas.
+A branch in the United States, Public Outreach Fundraising operates in Boston, New York City, San Francisco, Oakland, San Diego, and Los Angeles.